The Best Minnesota Towns to Visit During Winter

 My husband and I lived in Northfield for three years, and my husband went to St. Olaf College.
 I love this charming town, it has so many great gift shops, bakeries, and coffee shops.
 There’s an independently owned bookstore, several breweries, a yoga studio and a great yarn shop I’ve been to many times.
 There are also many walking paths and parks to enjoy and play in the snow.
 Click here for my full blog post on Northfield.

 Faribault is another super cute small town south of the Twin Cities.
-The Faribault Woolen Mill offers tours, there’s a great craft distillery, the Cheese Cave and a handful of cute coffee shops and bakeries.
+The Faribault Woolen Mill offers tours, there’s a great craft distillery and a handful of cute coffee shops and bakeries.
 Be sure to visit Circle Lake for ice fishing and hockey.
 Plus, the Nerstrand Big Woods State Park is just a short drive from downtown Faribault.
 It’s a gorgeous hike in the woods with a waterfall at the entrance.
 Read more about Faribault here.

 Red Wing, Minnesota

 Red Wing is a super cute town in any season, but in winter it’s a really charming, romantic escape.
-Stay at the St. James Hotel, stop by Hanisch Bakery and the Uffda Shop.
-Enjoy beautiful views of the bluffs, stop by the Pottery Museum, the Red Wing Brewery and more.
-Read my two Red Wing blog posts here and here for more inspiration.
+Stay at the St. James Hotel, stop by Hanisch Bakery for fresh bread, or the Uffda Shop for Scandinavian gifts.
+Enjoy beautiful views of the bluffs, stop by the Pottery Museum, the Red Wing Brewery, and more.
+For more inspiration, read my full blog post on Red Wing here.

 Duluth is incredible during the winter months and Canal Park is an especially gorgeous place for a winter getaway.
 Enjoy beautiful views of frozen Lake Superior, then warm up in the breweries, distilleries and bars in town.
-Then visit somewhere cozy to eat, shop and people watch.
+Visit somewhere cozy to eat like OMC Smokehouse, and do some shopping.
 Take a tour of the incredible Glensheen, then go snowshoeing around their property.
 Read my full Duluth blog post here for many more ideas.